dhai-seminar/dhai-seminar.github.io/master-course.md

 _The practical sessions will feature:_
 - Python programming for AI.
-- Tools and database for humanities.
+- Digital Sources and Tools for the Humanities.

 _Some examples of project include:_
 - Computer vision and digital heritage.